Alaska Airlines Flight 261: Memorials

-The victims' families approved the construction of a memorial sundial, designed by Santa Barbara artist James "Bud" Bottoms, which was placed at Port Hueneme on the California coast.
+The victims' families approved the construction of a memorial sundial, designed by Santa Barbara artist James "Bud" Bottoms, which was placed at Port Hueneme on the California coast near where the crash occurred.
 The names of each of the victims are engraved on individual bronze plates mounted on the perimeter of the dial.
 The sundial casts a shadow on a memorial plaque at 16:22 each January 31.